mokus0/arm_embedded_rt/README.md

 Eventually I'd like to flesh this out a bit more - adding unwinding, split-stacks, lightweight threads, etc.  For now, it's just the bare minimum needed to get off the ground.

 TODO: explain what's provided, what the default implementations are, and how to set up a linker script to work with this.
+For now, see https://github.com/mokus0/stm32.rs for an example.